1Gould/Zig-Snippets/README.md

 This repo contains code snippets from exploring usage of Zig in malware development.

-Shellcode runner contains a basic process injection in a child process.
+- Suspended Process Injection
+Launches a process in suspended state, writes calc shellcode into the process, execute with CreateRemoteThread